pingcap/docs/tikv-configuration-file.md

 > **Note:**
 >
-> - Starting from TiDB v7.6.0, Titan is enabled by default for new clusters to enhance the performance of writing wide tables and JSON data.
-The default value of the [`min-blob-size`](/tikv-configuration-file.md#min-blob-size) threshold is changed from `1KB` to `32KB`.
-Values exceeding `32KB` will now be stored in Titan, while other data continues to be stored in RocksDB.
+> - Starting from TiDB v7.6.0, Titan is enabled by default to enhance the performance of wide table and JSON data writing and point query.
+The default value of `min-blob-size` changes from `1KB` to `32KB`.
+This means that values exceeding `32KB` is stored in Titan, while other data continues to be stored in RocksDB.
-> - For existing clusters upgrading to TiDB v7.6.0 or later versions, if you do not explicitly set `min-blob-size` before the upgrade, it will retain the old default value of `1KB` to ensure stability in the configuration after the upgrade.
+> - To ensure configuration consistency, for existing clusters upgrading to TiDB v7.6.0 or later versions, if you do not explicitly set `min-blob-size` before the upgrade, TiDB retains the previous default value of `1KB`.
 > - A value smaller than `32KB` might affect the performance of range scans.
 However, if the workload primarily involves heavy writes and point queries, you can consider decreasing the value of `min-blob-size` for better performance.

 + The smallest value stored in a Blob file.
 Values smaller than the specified size are stored in the LSM-Tree.